parrt/msds501/notes/programming.md

 ### Split

-The opposite of merging is splitting where we split a stream into two or more new streams.
+The opposite of combining is splitting where we split a stream into two or more new streams.
 For example, I often have to split the full names in a list into their first and last names.
 In a spreadsheet, we make a blank column:

 <img src=images/split-names.png width=250>